How we use your information

-We use a third party provider, Akero, to register your attendance for our open events.
+We use a third party provider, Eventbrite, to register your attendance for our open events.
 We gather this information to register attendees as they arrive at our events and to keep them informed of future events and courses that might be of interest to them.
 This information will be retained for two years and will not be shared with any other organisations.
-For more information, please see Net Native's privacy notice.
+For more information, please visit: Eventbrite Privacy Notice

 People who contact us via social media

 We use a third party providers to facilitate our social media interactions.

 The college provides communication access via numerous social media platforms.
 If you send us a private or direct message via social media the message and data may be used by the respective organisations listed below;

 Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.

 When we receive a complaint from a person we create a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.